Tattoo ink: Pigments

-Many tattoo inks contain pigments originally manufactured for industrial purposes, such as dyeing textiles, automotive paint, or for printer's ink.
-Many professional inks mostly contain organic colorants, such as azo dyes and pigments.
-Inks also often contain heavy metals as pigments, sometimes mixed in to adjust the shade of a color.
+Tattoo inks are pigments, i.e. very fine powdered colorants.
+These materials are a water-based liquid.
+Many of these pigments are also used as artist paints, textiles, automotive paint, or for printer's ink.
+Most inks are organic compounds, such as azo dyes and pigments.
+Some inks also often contain heavy metals.
 Pigments can be small bits of solids or discrete molecules, such as titanium dioxide or iron oxide.

 Other elements found in trace amounts in some ink include antimony, arsenic, beryllium, selenium, and aluminium.
 Titanium dioxide is slightly abrasive and can cause microscopic bits of nickel and chromium to wear off tattoo needles and get into the skin.

 Tattoo ink manufacturers often blend metal pigments and/or use lightening agents (such as lead or titanium) to reduce production costs.
 Tattoo inks contaminated with metal allergens have been known to cause severe allergenic reactions, sometimes years later, when the original ink is not available for testing.

 Blacklight ink

 Blacklight tattoo ink does not glow in the dark, but reacts to non-visible UV light, producing a visible glow by fluorescence.
 A typical blacklight ink formula includes microspheres of polymethylmethacrylate (PMMA) containing fluorescent dye.
-This ink may cause irritation and may be carcinogenic, and tattoo artists are divided on whether they consider it safe to use.
+This ink may cause irritation and inflammation, and tattoo artists are divided on whether they consider it safe to use.